This article has been updated from a previous version.

-As the world slowly returns to normal — a new one, anyway — some might be celebrating, while others might be finding themselves coping with a few unseemly debts.
+As the world slowly returns to normal — a new one, anyway — and inflation remains persistent, some might be finding it difficult to cope with unseemly debts.

-This is a term that gets thrown around a lot in discussions about the housing market and personal finance, but what does it mean?
+While the term house poor gets thrown around a lot in discussions on the housing market and personal finance, what does it mean?
 And as a recent or aspiring homeowner, how can you avoid becoming house poor?

 How does one become house poor?

-If you’re house poor, you’re a homeowner who doesn't have much (or maybe any) money left over each month after home-related bills.
+A house-poor homeowner is someone who doesn't have much (or maybe any) money left over each month after paying their home-related bills.

-The rule of thumb has long been that your mortgage payments should amount to about 25% of your monthly take-home pay.
-This number can go up to 30% if you don’t have debt, but if you’re spending significantly more than that on mortgage payments, property taxes, utilities, and general maintenance, you might be house poor.
+Generally speaking, your mortgage payment should amount to about 25% of your monthly take-home pay.
+This number can go up to 30% if you don’t have debt.
+But if you’re spending significantly more than that on mortgage payments, property taxes, utilities, and general maintenance, you might be house poor.
 In other words, you're spending more than you probably should on your home.

-Maybe you've run into unexpected circumstances, like a job loss for you or your partner.
-Either way, there's an imbalance and it's the house that's weighing you down.
-You can easily find yourself in this situation if you purchase a home outside your means, or because you didn't account for all the utility and maintenance costs that would come with it, which might be depleting your savings.
-Eventually, that could put you in a position where you go into debt for anything from buying groceries to making car payments.
+Or maybe you've run into unexpected circumstances, like a job loss.
+Either way, there's an imbalance and your house is weighing you down.
+It’s possible to find yourself in this situation if you purchased a home outside of your means, if you didn't account for all the utility and maintenance costs that would come with it, or if your interest rate has risen significantly and you can no longer handle payments.
+Any of these circumstances might result in you depleting your savings.
+Eventually, this could put you in a position where you go into debt for anything from buying groceries to making car payments.

 How can you avoid becoming house poor?

-For the record, O'Leary says if you're spending 50% of your monthly net pay on your mortgage, you're in trouble.
+For the record, he says if you're spending 50% of your monthly net pay on your mortgage, you're in trouble.

 Is there a way to get out of being house poor?

 If you are currently house poor, first, take a breath.
-See if there are expenses you can cut, sacrifices you can make, or if you have additional ways of adding to your income (i.e. pick up more work, rent out a room or basement).
+See if there are expenses you can cut, sacrifices you can make, or if you have additional ways of adding to your income (i.e. picking up more work, or maybe renting out a room or basement).

-"If you've really got yourself in a difficult situation, and given how quickly real estate prices are rising, selling the property is a possibility," adds O'Leary.
-"If you sell, you might get a price high enough to cover all your costs, and then consider downsizing or even renting.
-I've seen many people in some really challenging situations where there's only so many tips and tricks, only so far you can go when you've really over-leveraged yourself."
+"Selling the property is a possibility," adds O'Leary.
+"If you sell, you might get a price that is high enough to cover all your costs.
+And then, consider downsizing or even renting.
+I've seen many people in challenging situations where there's only so many tips and tricks, only so far you can go when you've really over-leveraged yourself."